-The outer chocolate of the truffle melts slowly.
-But if we chew the morsel rather than let it melt, we won’t notice a change in temperature.
-The center ball of chocolate, however, has a lower melting point (it is designed that way) and so melts quickly.
-We note the sudden cooling of the tongue.
+The outer chocolate of the truffle dissolves away slowly.
+The center ball of chocolate, however, has a somewhat lower melting point (it is designed that way) and so melts quickly.
+We note a cooling of our tongue, but why?

 Compare this with a well-known substance, H₂O.
-Ice at 0ºC turns into 0ºC water.
+Ice at 0°C turns into 0°C water.
 The temperature of the H₂O has not changed, the phase has.

 After the center melts, tongue temperature returns to normal.
 The temperature of the liquefied chocolate also rises.
 It would reach the tongue’s temperature, except we swallow the chocolate first.
 Better living through chemistry!